Andy4495/emulator-8-bit/README.md

 This is a simple Z80 CPU emulator that I am working on.

 I created it as a learning exercise to refresh my C++ programming skills (particularly with streams) and to spend some time diving into the Z80 CPU architecture for another project I am working on.
-I am also getting a reminder in the difference in design approaches between limited-resource embedded platform versus a platform with relatively generous resouces and an operating system.
+I am also getting a reminder in the difference in design approaches between limited-resource embedded platform versus (e.g. Arduino) a platform with relatively generous resouces and an operating system (WSL/MacOS/Linux).

 The emulator currently only supports the Z80; I am trying to write it in a way that would make it relatively easy to support other 8-bit CPUs essentially by creating a class that represents the programmer's model (registers and instruction decoding) for that particular CPU.